-How do I ensure I am on track for Spring 2021 graduation?
+How do I ensure I am on track for Summer or Fall 2021 graduation?

-Your first step in ensuring that you will complete degree requirements for Spring 2021 graduation is to reach out to your major adviser to confirm you’ll be completing all major requirements.
+Your first step in ensuring that you will complete degree requirements for Summer or Fall 2021 graduation is to reach out to your major adviser to confirm you’ll be completing all major requirements.
 You should also share your completed Arts and Sciences academic progress check with your adviser to confirm you have completed all college and university requirements.

-If you will complete all your degree requirements in Spring 2021, be sure to apply for graduation via my.fsu.edu Jan.
-11 and through Jan.
-29.
+If you will complete all your degree requirements in Summer 2021, be sure to apply for graduation via my.fsu.edu starting May 17.

 How do I change my major, add an additional major, or request to be set up as a dual-degree-seeking student?